imhotepper/polymer_ing/_slides/Slides. 0. Introduction/polymer.md

 > unlocking the full potential of the web platform.

 Use the Polymer library to
-* make the most of Web Components, a powerful new platform feature for extending HTML and componentizing your apps.
+* make the most of Web Components

 Use the Polymer App Toolbox to
-* build cutting-edge Progressive Web Apps that load quickly, respond instantly and work from anywhere.
+* build cutting-edge Progressive Web Apps

 ---
 ### What is Polymer